mila-optim/mila-optim.github.io/readings.md

 title: Readings
 ---

 A lot of my acquired knowledge is coming from self-study and personal readings.
 On that page, I will maintain and try to give an overview of the book that had been helpful to me.
 You can have a look to the books that I'm planning to read over the coming months <a href="https://www.bookdepository.com/wishlists/WLDQM4" target="_blank"> here</a>.
 I also learn a lot through paper reading.
 I’m trying to practice reviewing them.
-For an up-to-date list of papers that I read, please check my <a href="https://github.com/lucas-maes/paper-notes" target="_blank">papers-notes</a> gitHub repository.
+For an up-to-date list of papers that I read, please check my <a href="https://github.com/lucas-maes/paper-notes" target="_blank">papers-notes</a> github repository.

 ## Artificial Intelligence